PIQL: Projective Implicit Q-Learning with Support Constraint for Offline Reinforcement Learning: Introduction

-In the policy evaluation phase, conservative value learning methods mitigate overestimation issues caused by OOD actions \cite{CQL, CEN, IQL}.
-Especially, IQL \cite{IQL} employs expectile regression to approximate an upper expectile of the value distribution instead of relying on the traditional maximum operator in Q-Learning.
-Specifically, IQL alternates between fitting the value function via expectile regression and using it to compute Bellman backups for training the $Q$-function.
-However, IQL has two notable limitations: $(1)$ IQL relies on a fixed conservatism parameter $\tau$, requiring extensive tuning across datasets to achieve optimal performance; $(2)$ as a fundamentally one-step \cite{Onestep} algorithm, IQL restricts the extension for more effective policy improvement.
+In the policy evaluation stage, conservative value learning methods mitigate overestimation issues induced by OOD actions~\cite{CQL, CEN, IQL, AEM}.
+Especially, IQL~\cite{IQL} employs expectile regression to approximate an upper expectile of the value distribution instead of relying on the traditional maximum operator in Q-Learning.
+However, IQL has two notable limitations.
+First, IQL depends on a fixed expectile hyperparameter, which often requires dataset-specific tuning to achieve good performance.
+Second, IQL performs essentially one-step method~\cite{Onestep}, limiting its extensibility to more powerful multi-step policy improvement framework.

-To overcome these challenges, we propose Projection IQL with Support Constraint (Proj-IQL).
-Proj-IQL introduces two key innovations: $(1)$ Proj-IQL replaces the fixed conservatism parameter $\tau$ with a projection-based adaptive parameter $\tau_{\text{proj}}(a|s)$.
-This approach eliminates the need for dataset-specific fine-tuning and extends IQL to a multi-step algorithm while preserving in-sample learning and the expectile regression framework. $(2)$ Proj-IQL incorporates the support constraint that aligns with its policy evaluation, enabling effective policy improvement while mitigating extrapolation error.
+To overcome these challenges, we propose Projective IQL (PIQL), a projective variant of IQL enhanced with a support constraint.
+PIQL introduces two crucial innovations.
+First, PIQL replaces the hyperparameter $\tau$ with projection-based adaptive parameter $\tau_{\text{proj}}(a|s)$.
+This parameter $\tau_{\text{proj}}(a|s)$ is computed by projecting the behavior policy onto the learned policy, thereby eliminating the need for dataset-specific tuning.
+This formulation preserves the in-sample learning and expectile regression framework of IQL, while naturally generalizing one-step value estimation to a multi-step formulation.
+Second, PIQL incorporates support constraint aligned with the policy evaluation stage, achieving more effective policy improvement while mitigating extrapolation error.

-Theoretically, we demonstrate that Proj-IQL is a multi-step offline RL method while preserving the expectile regression framework.
-Moreover, under the assumption that $\tau_{\text{proj}}$ is non-decreasing, Proj-IQL provides policy improvement guarantees and enjoys a progressively more rigorous criterion for superior actions.
+Theoretically, we demonstrate that PIQL can be interpreted as a multi-step offline RL method while retaining the expectile-regression objective and the in-sample learning paradigm.
+Moreover, PIQL is provably guaranteed to yield monotonic policy improvement and to enforce a progressively more rigorous criterion for identifying and selecting advantageous actions.